Psalms 73:26..My heart and flesh may fail, but God is the strength of my heart

-$75 per mole for the first 4 caught
+$75 per mole (plus sales tax) for the first 4 caught

 Moles are a solitary and a very territorial animal.
 If your neighbor moved out of their house, you wouldn’t automatically move in right?
 Of course not, because you have your own territory established, but at a later time, you might decide to expand your territory and buy their house and property.
 Moles operate the same way, they are always expanding their territory.
 We at TRapper's Wildlife Control will then remove those moles if they decide to expand their territory into your yard

 There are 2 ways I know of to get rid of moles forever but they both are not good methods.
 One is to pave over your entire yard and make it into a parking lot and the other is to kill every living organism in your yard that moles eat and the mole won’t find your yard attractive, but you won’t have much of a yard either.
 Getting rid of moles is a control effort, one that we at TRapper's Wildlife Control guarantee to be effective at.